Welcome to The Centre for Freudian Analysis and Research

 The Psychoanalytic Studies programme offers the opportunity to attend and participate in all relevant CFAR lectures, seminars and activities that form part of the training programme, with the exception of the specific category of ‘clinical seminars’.

-CFAR Public Seminars Spring 2024
+CFAR Public Seminars Summer 2024

-Short Courses - Spring 2024 "SUPERVISION"
+Short Courses - Summer 2024 "LACAN’S FOUR FUNDAMENTAL CONCEPTS"

 Introductory Course 2024 - 2025